all-rit/ALL/CONTRIBUTING.md

 - Commit (with a descriptive message) and push to your branch
 - Create a pull request into the appropriate branch.
 This is probably the `master` branch
 - Ensure that your code passes the CI/CD requirements
-- Your pull request will be reviewed and merged into master, where it will be pushed to our development server to validate everything works as expected
+- Your pull request will be reviewed and merged into master, where it will be deployed to our production server

 ### Branch naming